tsugaru23/google-oauth-serviceAccount/README.md

 Motivation:
 ------------------------

-Wanted to accesss my personal calendar, NOT the one of Google Apps, and found no good example for node.js with service account without any interaction.
+Wanted to accesss my personal calendar, NOT the one of Google Apps, and found no good example for node.js with [service account][3] without any interaction.

 Preparation:
 ------------------------